 This change of behavior does not occur in a vacuum, and it is not a “quick-fix” cure-all for alcohol use disorder.
 Clients who use the Sinclair Method must take Naltrexone or a similar opioid blocker for the rest of their lives.
 They must also undergo psychotherapy to understand their behaviors better so that they can effectively modify them.

 To learn more about the Sinclair Method, reach out to the C Three Foundation or contact the experienced staff at Deerhaven Gardens today.

 There are numerous benefits associated with the Sinclair Method.
 Among these are:

 - The Sinclair Method is effective in 78% of cases.
 This is comparatively far more effective than more traditional methods of treating alcohol use disorder.

 - The Sinclair Method does not involve detoxification.
 Detox, even when it is medically supervised, constitutes an enormous strain on the body, and alcohol detox can be particularly dangerous, especially for long-time sufferers of AUD.

 - The mental and physical symptoms of alcohol detox, including a range of painful withdrawal symptoms, most often result in relapse, which is avoided using the Sinclair Method.

-- Once they have been introduced to the Sinclair Method and are comfortable, patients can go about their regular activities and fulfill the responsibilities of work, school, and family just as they did before addiction.
+- Once they have been introduced to the Sinclair Method and are comfortable, clients can go about their regular activities and fulfill the responsibilities of work, school, and family just as they did before addiction.